RallyTechServices/committed-vs-delivered/README.md

 # Committed vs Delivered

+For either `Iteration` or `Release` timeboxes...

-For each iteration in the current project show the number of stories where:
+For each timebox in the current project show the number of stories where:
-* iteration planning period - the iteration start date plus a configurable number of days (default 2)
+* timebox planning period - the timebox start date plus a configurable number of days (default 2)
-* committed - story was assigned to iteration before the iteration end and remained assigned after the planning period end
+* committed - story was assigned to the timebox before the timebox end and remained assigned after the planning period end
-* delivered - committed story was accepted before iteration end
+* delivered - committed story was accepted before timebox end
-* planned - committed story was assigned to the iteration before the planning period ended
+* planned - committed story was assigned to the timebox before the planning period ended
-* unplanned - committed story was assigned to the iteration after the planning period ended
+* unplanned - committed story was assigned to the timebox after the planning period ended

 Other features:
 * Advanced filter for stories
 * Data export as CSV
 * Configurable data attributes for export, but always includes:
   * `FormattedID`
+  * `Name`,
-  * `Name`
+  * `TimeboxName`
-  * `IterationStartDate`
+  * `TimeboxStartDate`
-  * `IterationEndDate`
+  * `TimeboxEndDate`
-  * `IterationAddedDate`
+  * `TimeboxAddedDate`
   * `Planned`
   * `Delivered`
 * Configurable:
+  * By `Release` or `Iteration` timebox type
   * Number of iterations to look back
   * Days after iteration start that and item can be added to an iteration and still be considered "Planned"
   * Show the current (in-progress) iteration.

 ## Caveats
+* Stories are only shown in timeboxes that start *before* the story accepted date.
+Accepting a story today, means the work finished in today’s timebox.
+If the accepted story is then assigned to a timebox starting next week...the work didn’t move to next week, it still finished today.
+It isn't considered committed to that subsequent timebox because there is nothing left to accept.

-The chart only shows stories that *currently* exist.
+* The chart only shows stories that *currently* exist.
 Stories that have been deleted are not shown.
-Applied to current project or below.
+* Applied to current project or below.

 ![screenshot](screenshot.png "Screenshot")